sethgonzales/humble_hectare/README.md

 ### 8/16/24
 - First journal in a while!
 I have mostly been doing UI updates.
 BIG switch today to using tailwind.
 Really really really love tailwind and the ease it gives to styling.
 - Because of this, I was able to make some big strides and refactor the app's styles.
 Was also finally able to track active status on tabs!
-Huzzah!
+Huzzah!!